-If you’ve been pulled over for a second time DUI, you may be entirely aware that the consequences you face can be more severe than your first time around the block.
+If you’ve been pulled over for a second time DUI, you may be aware that the consequences you face can be more severe than your first time around the block.
 Individuals facing a second charge may be frightened for their future, and unsure of what may happen to them.
 Will I go to jail?
 Will I go to prison?
 Can they bankrupt me for this?
 Will my car be impounded or taken from me?
 Will I lose my job?

 Contact The Law Place DUI attorneys today to find out your legal options.
 Our team has a combined experience of over 75 years and are ready to prepare the best defense for your case.
 We offer a free consultation with an attorney from our firm.
 We will go over the strengths of your case and outline our fee structure, so there are no surprise costs associated with our defense.